 He embraced and kissed the cheeks of the prison director whom he hailed as his saviour: in no time at all, the three psychiatrists who examined his case pronounced him incurably afflicted with mystical delirium.
-Marie, tipped off by Ferrand who was less closely watched, turned up to confirm that her poor son (she had not told this to anyone else up to that time) was a complete imbecile.
+Marie, tipped off by Ferrand who was less closely watched, turned up to contoo warmly welcomed by president Wehekind who had not ceased to goad them.